This event is composed of a series of recording packages and a series of panel discussions on the content of the recordings!

 Joao Paulo Marques

 is certified in Animal Chiropractic (IVCA) as well as Veterinary Acupuncture (IVAS).
-Besides being an FEI Official Vet, he is a Certified Equine Rehabilitation Practitioner (CERP) by the University of Tennessee as well as an instructor of CERP in Europe and a present member of the Board of Veterinary Rehabilitation and Physical Therapy (IAVRPT).
-He was a member of the Veterinary Physiotherapy Team at the Olympic Games in Tokyo 2021 and in Paris 2024.
+Besides being an FEI Official Vet, he is a Certified Equine Rehabilitation Practitioner (CERP) by the University of Tennessee as well as an instructor of CERP in Europe and a past member of the Board of Directors of the Veterinary Rehabilitation and Physical Therapy (IAVRPT) and of the International Veterinary Chiropractic Association (IVCA).
+He was a member of the Equine Physiotherapy Team at the Olympic Games in Tokyo 2021 and at the World Equestrian Championships in Herning and Pratoni 2022, and Leader of the Equine Physiotherapy Team at the Olympic Games in Paris 2024.

 Annamaria Nagy